It is the second coaching award of the year for Day, who was named the MPSF Coach of the Year last month.

 Day served as coach for the United States at the 1989 Golden Sands Invitational in Varna, Bulgaria, and at the 1994-95 Blanc Mesnil Invitational meets in Paris, France.
 He also served as an assistant coach for Slovenia at the 1999 World Gymnastics Championships in Tianjin, China.

 Day received his bachelor's degree in physical education from New Mexico in 1977 and his master's degree in adapted physical education from Springfield College in 1978.
-He and his wife, Lynn, have a 22-year-old daughter, Sierra, who attends the University of New Mexico.
+He and his wife, Lynn, have a 24-year-old daughter, Sierra, who is a graduate of the University of Colorado in Boulder.